swmpkim/SWMP_QCgraphs/README.md

 `WQgraphs_rawEXO_looping`: runs through every Excel (.xls or .xlsx) file in the selected working directory; generates pdf output for each.

+-   Packages needed for this script and an installation command if you need it:
+    -   `dplyr` - `install.packages('dplyr')`
+    -   `lubridate` - `install.packages('lubridate')`
+    -   `readxl` - `install.packages('readxl')`
--   Make sure the only Excel files in your folder are files downloaded from EXOs. + Parameters plotted are: Temp, SpCond, Sal, Depth, DO\_pct, pH, Turb, and Battery.
+-   Make sure the only Excel files in your folder are files downloaded from EXOs.
+-   Parameters plotted are: Temp, SpCond, Sal, Depth, DO\_pct, pH, Turb, and Battery.
--   If you need to graph Level instead of Depth, change it on lines 77 and 122 of the script.
+-   If you need to graph Level instead of Depth, change it on lines 107 and 152 of the script.
 -   The name of the output file (and the title above the graphs) is, by default, the full name of the Excel file, which includes instrument serial number and date-time on which the file started.
 To cut off all the extra stuff at the end, uncomment line 27.
 (You do not have to comment out line 24, but you can if you want to.)

 ### WQgraphs\_QCfile\_looping: Loop through CDMO-returned QC files in a folder

 `WQgraphs_QCfile_looping`: runs through every CSV in the selected working directory; generates pdf output for each.

+-   The only package used in this script is `tcltk`, which is installed along with base R.
 -   Make sure the only CSVs in your folder are water quality QC files emailed from the CDMO after file upload.
 -   Parameters plotted are: Temp, SpCond, Sal, Depth, DO\_pct, pH, Turb, and Battery.
 -   If you need to graph Level instead of Depth, change it on line 102 of the script.